 We very much look forward to your submissions!

 Can I join the Peer Review Week planning committee?

 YES!
 We’re always looking for volunteers to help organize PRW.
 You can express your interest by emailing us at email@example.com.
 Please include a short paragraph on why you’d like to join the committee/your relevant experience.
 Once you reach out, the PRW committee will consider your interest and get in touch shortly.

 Below are more details about the PRW committee:

 - The PRW committee is composed of representatives from 28+ organizations – you can find an overview on our team page.

-- The committee meets once a month to discuss PRW plans and allocate next steps among the group.
+- The committees meets once a month to discuss PRW plans and allocate next steps among the group

 Translated Get Involved in Peer Review Week statement (2020):